 In addition to state law mandating that the City identify sites to accommodate its Regional Housing Needs Allocation, state Redevelopment Law requires that 15 percent of new units built in a redevelopment project area be made affordable to low and moderate income households.
-At the time the Oakland Redevelopment Agency was terminated in 2012, the redevelopment project area encompassing the Plan Area (Coliseum Redevelopment Project Area), was in compliance with state Redevelopment Law.
+At the time the Oakland Redevelopment Agency was terminated in 2012, the redevelopment project area encompassing the Plan Area (Coliseum Redevelopment Project

+Area), was in compliance with state Redevelopment Law.
 It is uncertain whether the 15 percent Redevelopment Law requirement will remain in effect following the dissolution of redevelopment agencies and the tax increment financing mechanisms previously dedicated to implementing those requirements.
-Despite the uncertainty surrounding Redevelopment Law affordable housing mandates, the Plan will encourage that at least 15 percent of all new units built in the Plan Area be for lowand moderate-income households.
-According to the Coliseum Specific Plan EIR, the Plan Area is projected to add between 4,000 and 5,750 new housing units over the next 20-25 years; so of the total number of units, the affordable housing target will be 600 to 860 units.
+Despite the uncertainty surrounding Redevelopment Law affordable housing mandates, the Plan will encourage that at least 15 percent of all new units built in the Plan Area be for extremely low-, very low-, low-, and moderate-income households.